hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 > ### {.proofidea data-ref="equivalencemodelsthm"}
-We omit the formal proof, which is obtained by combining [slcircuitequivthm](), [NANDuniversamthm](), and [NANDcircslequivthm]().
+We omit the formal proof, which is obtained by combining {{ref: slcircuitequivthm}}, [NANDuniversamthm](), and [NANDcircslequivthm]().
 The key observation is that the results we have seen allow us to translate a program/circuit that computes $f$ in one of the above models into a program/circuit that computes $f$ in another model by increasing the lines/gates by at most a constant factor (in fact this constant factor is at most $3$).

-[slcircuitequivthm]() is a special case of a more general result.
+{{ref: slcircuitequivthm}} is a special case of a more general result.
 We can consider even more general models of computation, where instead of AND/OR/NOT or NAND, we use other operations (see [othergatessec]() below).
 It turns out that Boolean circuits are equivalent in power to such models as well.
 The fact that all these different ways to define computation lead to equivalent models shows that we are "on the right track".